 - 10.1.1.
 The costs covered by the scholarship are detailed in each awardee's scholarship contract.
-These include fees that are common for all awardees and costs that may be applicable depending on individual scholarship conditions. - 10.1.2.
-All scholarship costs are entered into OASIS by the institution as part of the placement offer.
-Institutions are responsible for disbursing these funds to awardees, or expending the funds on the awardees behalf, as indicated in Table 1.

-10.1.3.
-These costs are subject to change, and any variations from the costs of an awardee's scholarship must be recorded by the institution in OASIS and be approved by the Australia Awards Delivery Section or Program Areas as appropriate (see Chapter 13).
+These include fees that are common for all awardees and costs that may be applicable depending on individual scholarship conditions. - 10.1.2. {I} All scholarship costs are entered into OASIS by the institution as part of the placement offer.
+Institutions are responsible for disbursing these funds to awardees, or expending the funds on the awardees' behalf, as indicated in Table 1. - 10.1.3.
+These costs are subject to change, and any variations from the costs of an awardee's scholarship must be recorded by the institution in OASIS and be approved by the Global Education and Scholarships Section or Program Areas as appropriate (see Chapter 13).

-Scholarship cost Method of payment Description Academic Fees Paid by Australia Awards Delivery Section directly to the institution Covers the course costs and all compulsory academic fees that apply to international students.
+Scholarship cost Method of payment Description Academic Fees Paid by Global Education and Scholarships Section directly to the institution Covers the course costs and all compulsory academic fees that apply to international students.
 Mobilisation travel Booked and paid for by Program Areas on behalf of the awardee Payment of a single economy class airfare to Australia from the home country via the most direct and economical route at the commencement of the scholarship.
-See Section 10.7
+See Section 10.10 Visa expenses Paid by Program Areas on behalf of the awardee Payment of visa processing and medical checks necessary for gaining the Student visa (subclass 500).
+Introductory Academic Program (IAP) Paid by the Global Education and Scholarships Section directly to the institution The 4-6 week Introductory Academic Program is provided by the institution for awardees when they arrive in Australia.
+The IAP is compulsory for all awardees.
+Failure to attend the Introductory Academic Program may result in the awardee forfeiting their scholarship.
+See Section 12.1 .